GBell94/mildew-detection-in-cherry-leaves/README.md

 ## Dashboard Design
+### Page 1 - Project Summary

+* General Information
+    * Powdery mildew is a fungal disease affecting a wide range of plants.
+    * Samples of leaves are taken and inspected visually for signs of mildew.
+* Project Dataset
+    * The available dataset contains over 4000 images of cherry leaves which are healthy and ones which show signs of powdery mildew taken from Farmy & Foods' crops.
+* Business Requirements
+    * The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
+    * The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.

+### Page 2 - Leaf Visualizer
+* Business requirement 1: The client wants to be able to predict if a given cherry leaf is healthy or has been infected with powdery mildew.
+    * Checkbox - Average and variability images of healthy and powdery mildew cherry leaves
+    * Checkbox - Differences between average healthy and average powdery mildew cherry leaves
+    * Checkbox - Image montage for healthy and powdery mildew cherry leaves

+### Page 3 - Mildew Detector
+* Business requirement 2: The client would like to predict whether a given cherry leaf is healthy or has powdery mildew.
+    * Link to download a set of cherry leaf images for live prediction.
+    * User interface with a file uploader widget.
+The user should upload multiple images.
+For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew, together with the probability associated with the statement.
+    * A table with the image name and image prediction results.
+    * A download button to download the table.

+### Page 4 - Project Hypothesis
+* A block with a statement of the project hypothesis, the conclusion and how this was validated.

+### Page 5 - ML Performance Metrics
+* Bar charts of label frequencies for the Train, Validation and Test sets.
+* Model history - line plots of the accuracy and loss.
+* Model evaluation results - table showing the Test set performance.

 * List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).